 Head straight to your closet to make this adorable DIY Halloween costume for pretty much nothing.
 Even if you need a few items, head to Dollar Tree to make this a low-cost project.

-- Loungewear — robe, leggings and a sweater, pajamas — your choice!
+- Loungewear, robe, leggings and a sweater, pajamas — whatever you own!

 Since you clearly love The Krazy Coupon Lady, remix this crazy cat lady idea and attach coupons to your robe.
 Nothing beats a Sunday morning with a pair of scissors and a newspaper to clip coupons.

-Measure and cut the electrical tape so that it fits the length of the hoodie from the shoulder to wrist.
 Apply the kids’ safe white face paint with a sponge — or your fingers — evenly, and leave a large space around the eyes.
 Paint dark circles around the eyes and at the tip of the nose.
-It helps to have Miguel’s photo near you when applying the makeup!
+It helps to have Miguel’s photo near you when applying the makeup.

-Celebrate Halloween with a true DIY craft turned costume.
-If you love to crochet, plan to get started about a month before the big day, depending on your level of expertise and the number of costumes needed.
+Celebrate Halloween with a true DIY craft-turned-costume.
+If you love to crochet, plan to start about a month before the big day, depending on your level of expertise and the number of costumes needed.

 This costume idea works best for current crocheters because the yarn and needles will set you back more than $10.
 On Etsy, fully constructed dinosaur hats range from $8 – $50!

-- Crocheted dinosaur hat pattern – $3.59 on Etsy OR
+- Crocheted dinosaur hat pattern: $5.99 on Etsy OR

-- Crocheted dinosaur hat and diaper cover – $8 on Etsy
+- Crocheted dinosaur hat and diaper cover: $7.87 on Etsy

 - Yarn in your desired shades